NFL Betting Strategy

 Consult fantasy rankings for player props.

 Though fantasy football is considered to be its own industry separate from sports betting, you can get a lot of information about a player’s expected performance in any given game by taking a look at their DFS projections.

 Don’t get carried away with live betting.

 Live betting is the most engaging and immersive way to wager on the NFL.
 However, live betting (aka in-game betting) also adds hundreds of new betting opportunities to each contest, and it’s easy to get caught up in the fun.
 Then, before you know it, your bankroll is depleted.
+Certain NFL events like the NFL Pro Bowl are hard to predict due to their nature and all-star lineup.
 Always be frugal when live betting on the NFL.
 Stay in the red zone, not the red!